 - Prepare food for dinner

-Since Go Volunteer Africa started supporting vulnerable children and families in Madagascar, many families’ conditions have improved over the past years, and Go Volunteer Africa is continuing to provide to support to needy children and families.
+Since Go Volunteer Africa started supporting vulnerable children and families in Madagascar, many families’ conditions have improved over the past years, and Go Volunteer Africa is continuing to provide support to needy children and families through our Madagascar childcare volunteer program.
 As a volunteer, your daily schedule will depend on the activities that you are interested in.
 A normal day schedule for a Madagascar childcare volunteer will involve waking up early.

 Antananarivo: also known by its colonial shorthand form Tana, is the capital and largest city of Madagascar.
 The city sits at 1,280 m (4,199 ft) above sea level in the center of the island, the highest national capital by elevation among the island countries.
 The presidency, National Assembly, Senate and Supreme Court are located there, as are 21 diplomatic missions and the headquarters of many national and international businesses and NGOs.
 It has more universities, nightclubs, art venues, and medical services than any city on the island.
 Several national and local sports teams, including the championship-winning national rugby team, the Makis are based here.